AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 Erase All Content and Settings on the iPhone to Reset it to the Factory Defaults

-If none of the above works, contact Apple Support and get your AirPods Pro checked for a hardware error.
-If under warranty, you may claim a replacement.
+If none of the above solutions work, contact Apple Support to have your AirPods Pro checked for hardware issues.
+If your AirPods are still under warranty, you may be eligible for a replacement.

 ABOUT THE AUTHOR